georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-We can use the `pattern` argument to specify a search pattern using [regular expressions](https://www.aivosto.com/articles/regex.html), which is a systematic language for searching strings of text.
-For, example, we can use the `pattern` argument to look for all files containing "csv":
+We can use the `pattern` argument to specify a search pattern using [regular expressions](https://www.aivosto.com/articles/regex.html) (aka *regex*), which is a systematic language for searching strings of text.
+For, example, we can use the `pattern` argument to look for all *.csv* files:

 ~~~
-list.files(path = "data", pattern = "csv")
+list.files(path = "data", pattern = ".csv")
 ~~~
 {: .language-r}